-- Joliet Junior College RN graduates achieved a 95 percent pass rate on the National Nursing Licensure Exam (NCLEX-RN) in 2017, well above well above national and state averages of 87 and 86 percent, respectively.
+- Joliet Junior College RN graduates achieved a 99 percent pass rate on the National Nursing Licensure Exam (NCLEX-RN) in 2019, well above well above national average of 88 percent.

 - Joliet Junior College works closely with local universities so graduates can make a seamless transition and complete their bachelor’s degree.